ONLY ONE THING.....

 But seriously though, there are some things that can really affect your photography and make you feel frustrated, this is one of them.
 Remember that session you felt like you nailed and then you get home, upload your images onto lightroom and BOOM realise your focus was off…….. not creatively off, not emotionally off, but technically off.
 Literally your focus wasn’t good.
 Photo after beautiful photo you have to trash because they can’t be used.

-The answer?
-It's as simple as setting the AF points manually or “Auto Focus” every single time you take a shot.
+Fixing this issue is as simple as setting the AF Points manually or “Auto Focus Points” (not to be confused with Manual Focus, very different) every single time you take a shot.

 When I talk about focus I don't mean crisp obvious-everything-in-focus-boring kinda focus, I mean deliberate choices even at a shallow depth of field.
 See opening image, it's not crisp and all in focus (boring) thats because I deliberately focussed on her fringe knowing that it would soften the whole image leaving a really dreamy 'painterly' image.
 The focal choice needs to make sense for the image to work.
 You're with me I can feel it.